japila-books/apache-spark-internals/docs/scheduler/ShuffleMapStage.md

 ShuffleMapStage takes the following to be created:

 * [[id]] Stage ID
-* [[rdd]] xref:rdd:ShuffleDependency.adoc#rdd[RDD] of the <<shuffleDep, ShuffleDependency>>
+* [[rdd]] rdd:ShuffleDependency.md#rdd[RDD] of the <<shuffleDep, ShuffleDependency>>
 * [[numTasks]] Number of tasks
-* [[parents]] Parent xref:scheduler:Stage.adoc[stages]
+* [[parents]] Parent scheduler:Stage.md[stages]
-* [[firstJobId]] ID of the xref:scheduler:spark-scheduler-ActiveJob.adoc[ActiveJob] that created it
+* [[firstJobId]] ID of the scheduler:spark-scheduler-ActiveJob.md[ActiveJob] that created it
 * [[callSite]] CallSite
-* [[shuffleDep]] xref:rdd:ShuffleDependency.adoc[ShuffleDependency]
+* [[shuffleDep]] rdd:ShuffleDependency.md[ShuffleDependency]
-* [[mapOutputTrackerMaster]] xref:scheduler:MapOutputTrackerMaster.adoc[MapOutputTrackerMaster]
+* [[mapOutputTrackerMaster]] scheduler:MapOutputTrackerMaster.md[MapOutputTrackerMaster]

 ShuffleMapStage initializes the <<internal-registries, internal registries and counters>>.

 == [[_mapStageJobs]][[mapStageJobs]][[addActiveJob]][[removeActiveJob]] Jobs Registry

-ShuffleMapStage keeps track of xref:scheduler:spark-scheduler-ActiveJob.adoc[jobs] that were submitted to execute it independently (if any).
+ShuffleMapStage keeps track of scheduler:spark-scheduler-ActiveJob.md[jobs] that were submitted to execute it independently (if any).

-The registry is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#markMapStageJobsAsFinished[markMapStageJobsAsFinished] (FIXME: when xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion[`DAGScheduler` is notified that a `ShuffleMapTask` has finished successfully] and the task made ShuffleMapStage completed and so marks any map-stage jobs waiting on this stage as finished).
+The registry is used when DAGScheduler is requested to scheduler:DAGScheduler.md#markMapStageJobsAsFinished[markMapStageJobsAsFinished] (FIXME: when scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion[`DAGScheduler` is notified that a `ShuffleMapTask` has finished successfully] and the task made ShuffleMapStage completed and so marks any map-stage jobs waiting on this stage as finished).

-A new job is registered (_added_) when DAGScheduler is xref:scheduler:DAGScheduler.adoc#handleMapStageSubmitted[notified that a ShuffleDependency was submitted for execution (as a MapStageSubmitted event)].
+A new job is registered (_added_) when DAGScheduler is scheduler:DAGScheduler.md#handleMapStageSubmitted[notified that a ShuffleDependency was submitted for execution (as a MapStageSubmitted event)].

-An active job is deregistered (_removed_) when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#cleanupStateForJobAndIndependentStages[clean up after a job and independent stages].
+An active job is deregistered (_removed_) when DAGScheduler is requested to scheduler:DAGScheduler.md#cleanupStateForJobAndIndependentStages[clean up after a job and independent stages].

 == [[isAvailable]][[numAvailableOutputs]] ShuffleMapStage is Available (Fully Computed)